SysAdminDk/HomeAssistant/Virtual Environment/README.md

 ### Home Assistant Server

-After some network issues, I have decided to have my Home Assistant server running locally, moving it away from my colocated server.
+After some Internet Provider network issues lately, the need to have my Home Assistant server running locally, became a requirement.
-Latency hasn’t been an issue, but if there is no internet, then the automation will stop working, and I don’t want to have a backup internet connection when it is only the HA server that needs to be moved home.
+Latency to my colocated server, hasn’t been an issue, but if there is no internet, then the automations will stop working.
+I don’t want to pay montly for a a backup internet connection when it is only the HA server that have to be avalible.

-I have been looking for various options.
+I Started looking for various options.

 1. Making changes to my Dream Machine SE, allowing HA and more to run in Docker, but the previous times I have tried that, something always breaks on updates the UDM SE.
 The latest version of this option can be found here, use with caution.